-Salamanca is easily manageable on foot –most of the monuments and places of interest are close together.
-Strolling peacefully through the streets is the ideal way to discover its most attractive locations.
+Salamanca is easily manageable on foot –the majority of monuments and places of interest are close together.
+Strolling peacefully through the streets will enable you to discover its most attractive locations.

 Hur tar man sig fram

 Taxis are another option, offering local, provincial and inter-provincial services.
-They run 24 hours a day, and can be hailed in the street when the green light is on.
+They run 24 hours a day, and you can flag them down in the street when the green light is on.
 Otherwise there are taxi ranks or you can order them by telephone using the radio taxi service.
 Tariffs are on display inside the taxis and include charges for flag-down, kilometres travelled and other special extras such as night service, public holidays, and train or airport services.

 Which is the best option?